Quantifying wave-function overlaps in inhomogeneous Majorana nanowires: nonlocality and local estimator

-Despite this again taking the form of a spatial overlap integral, {the absolute value} and the spin degree of freedom enter differently as compared to $\delta N$.
+Despite the superficial similarity to $\delta N$ in Eq. \eqref{deltaN}, the spin degree of freedom enters differently in this case}.
 We note that this expression is not SU(2) symmetric, as assuming uncorrelated spin fluctuations requires one to define a preferred spin quantization axis.
-It is the relevant susceptibility when the system is subject to a Zeeman field that breaks SU(2) symmetry, such as a Majorana nanowire, and one does not know anything about the noise produced by the environment.
-It is therefore the `pessimistic' form of the susceptibility, which again takes the form of a measure of non-locality.
-This measure is stricter than $\delta N$, since $\delta N\leq \Omega_s$.
+It is the relevant susceptibility when {the SU(2) symmetry of the system is broken by e.g. a finite spin-orbit coupling and/or an external Zeeman field, as happens in a Majorana nanowire}, and one does not know anything about the noise produced by the environment.
+It is therefore the `pessimistic' form of the susceptibility, which again takes the form of a measure of nonlocality.
+This measure is stricter than $\delta N$, since $\Omega_s\geq \delta N$.